sergey-shandar/public/notes/understanding-esm.md

 const { a } = m // a = m.default.a
 ```

 JSON, CommonJS are using only the `default` property.
-That's the main reason why `export default` is the first choice for FunctionalScript
+That's the main reason why `export default` is the first choice for FunctionalScript.
+Currently, cross-loading is supported by `Bun`, `Node.js 23` and `Deno 2`.

 ## Types